AlperBekir/Alper-Akkaya/README.md

 Algorithm Analysis Project: Network Topology Optimization

 We would like to extend our appreciation to Dr. Evrim Güler [  (https://github.com/evrimguler) ], our esteemed teacher, for his invaluable guidance and challenging assignments that have prepared us for this project.
-We are three dedicated students - Alper Akkaya, Alkın Şahin and Kutay Yeşilyurt - collaborating on a Python-based project for our Algorithm Analysis class.
+We are three dedicated students - Alper Akkaya ( 210212027 ), Alkın Şahin ( 200218020 ) and Kutay Yeşilyurt ( 200218022 ) - collaborating on a Python-based project for our Algorithm Analysis class.

 Project Overview:
 Our project revolves around optimizing a US backbone topology comprising 24 nodes and 43 edges.
 The input file includes adjacency, bandwidth, delay, and reliability matrices.
 The matrices are separated by colons, with each matrix separated by an empty row.
 Noteworthy points include: